candrholdings/slack-cli/README.md

 Or if the environment variable [`SLACK_TOKEN`](https://api.slack.com/web) is set, you can simply use,

     slackcli -g group_name -m "Hello World!"

+Or use -h instead, if you want to post to a channel

+    slackcli -h channel_name -m "Hello World!"

 Send a file
 -----------